lh728/lh728/README.md

 <p>Welcome to my page! </br> I'm Hongjin Lu, Software developer from <img src="https://user-images.githubusercontent.com/65521533/236996141-91549e02-78a5-46a0-bb3a-099234662d4a.png" width="13"/> <b>Chongqing, China</b>, currently living in <img src="https://user-images.githubusercontent.com/65521533/236995726-d469e555-a22d-4a49-8622-a6d299c16736.png" width="13"/> <b>Dublin, Ireland</b>. </p>
 I am a master's student at <a href = "https://www.tcd.ie" >Trinity College Dublin</a> majoring in Business Analytics.

-- 🔭 I’m currently working at <a href = "https://www.linkedin.com/company/goertek-inc./">GoerTek Inc.</a> as an application design developer.
+- 🔭 I’m currently working at <a href = "https://www.linkedin.com/company/goertek-inc./">GoerTek Inc.</a> as an software engineer.
 - 💬 I am also interested in painting, and I want to try conceptual design in the future
 - 📫 How to reach me: holu@tcd.ie or my <a href = "https://thellu.com/en">blog</a>